DOI-USGS/Rescaling-Attributes-Template/README.md

 ![](figures/formulas_gdptools.png)

-Phase 3 contains some density plots and maps built for a one variable to ensure the pipeline is running as intended.
+Phase 3 contains a density plots and choropleth maps built for a one variable of interest to ensure the pipeline is running as intended.
 Phase 4 contains one map emphasizing areas where the weights should add to one.
 Caution should be taken in areas where they do not.
+In addition, we output a flagged version of the weights table where target polygons are flagged if their weights did not add to one.

 ![](figures/doc_process.png)

 ## Outputs
-The pipeline produces two outputs a weights table and a rescaled attributes table both in `.csv` format under `2_process/out/`.
+The pipeline produces two main outputs: a weights table and a rescaled attributes table both in `.csv` format under `2_process/out/`.
 **Attributes**

 ![](figures/doc_outputs_att.png)